 If you are interested in gaining a better understanding of how financial management and financial markets work, the Master’s in Finance at VU University Amsterdam is an excellent place to start.
-This Master’s programme provides conceptual frameworks and practical insight, both of which are vital to grasping how management and markets operate in the financial sector.
+This Master’s program provides conceptual frameworks and practical insight, both of which are vital to grasping how management and markets operate in the financial sector.

 Both individually and in teams, you will work on academic research projects answering real-life questions raised in the world of finance.
 Finance can only become your second nature if you are able to acquire, apply and create knowledge simultaneously.

 Given the importance of financial markets, their constant innovation and the changing regulatory framework in the sector, there are likely to be many career opportunities for graduates of this discipline in the foreseeable future.
-As a Master’s graduate, you can also continue your studies at VU University Amsterdam on a postgraduate programme in either Treasury Management, Financial and Investment Analysis or Risk Management.
+As a Master’s graduate, you can also continue your studies at VU University Amsterdam on a postgraduate program in either Treasury Management, Financial and Investment Analysis or Risk Management.

-Admission requirements Master's programme Finance
+Admission requirements Master's program Finance

-- Applicants must have completed courses in corporate finance, investments, quantitative methods and statistics, witnessed by thorough knowledge of the standard literature listed below (or its equivalent).
+- Applicants must have completed courses in corporate finance, investments, quantitative methods, and statistics, witnessed by a thorough knowledge of the standard literature listed below (or its equivalent).
 Students should clearly indicate how Finance courses, followed in their previous program, have brought them up to the level of the textbooks below.

 - As a Master's student in Finance, you need to have a genuine interest in the area of finance, an inquiring mind, the capacity to cope with the rapid pace of work, an aptitude for picking out key points from large volumes of material, the ability to work accurately under pressure, good communication skills and a critical attitude towards your own results and those of others.